- Prop 47 Report, Laptops in Lock-up, Prison Rape, and Training Teachers to Identify Abuse

 “That’s not even the tip of the iceberg,” said Harding, who went on to read UVA law professor Brandon Garrett’s Convicting the Innocent: Where Criminal Prosecutions Go Wrong, an examination of the first 250 people exonerated by DNA.

-FAREWELL TO GABRIEL GARCIA MARQUEZ, LATIN AMERICA’S BEST KNOWN WRITER SINCE CERVANTES, COLUMBIAN CONJURER WITH WORDS, IRREPLACEABLE GENIUS
+FAREWELL TO GABRIEL GARCIA MARQUEZ, LATIN AMERICA’S MYTHO POETIC TRUTH TELLER, COLUMBIAN ALCHEMIST WITH WORDS, IRREPLACEABLE GENIUS